luislopez-dev/Bootcamp-Final-Project-Frontend/README.md

 ## Introduction

 Web Items is an e-commerce site created to offer different supermarket products online.
 At the same time, it is the final project of the Ruby ​​on rails/React bootcamp.
 This repository contains the frontend part of web-items.com.

+## Backend API

+The repository of the backend-API of this project can be found at: https://github.com/luislopez-dev/Bootcamp-Final-Project-WebServices

 ## Technology